-External Organizations - Mandated - In 2018, costs related to funding mandated to external organizations is anticipated to increase by \$102k.
-Both the Kenora District Services Board (KDSB) and the Pinecrest Home for the Aged have required increases.
-The KDSB has increased their levy by an additional \$51k.
-Pinecrest has requested an additional \$54k.
-The Northwestern Heath Unit has maintained the same request as in 2017.
+External Organizations - Mandated - In 2020, costs related to funding mandated to external organizations is anticipated to increase by \$142k.
+The Kenora District Services Board (KDSB) require additional funding in 2020 and we anticipate increases for Pinecrest Home for the Aged.
+The KDSB has increased their levy by an additional \$36.9k.
+The Northwestern Heath Unit, due to a change in the funding model from the provincial government, has increased the amount they require from municipalities.
+The increased ask for 2020 is \$56.7k.